Dantez21/Dantez21/README.md

 - 🔭 I’m currently working on various projects, in PHP, Node.js and React.js
-- 📫 You can me via @Sir_Dantez21 and also https://www.linkedin.com/in/danielwambua
+- 📫 You can reach me via @Sir_dantez21 or https://www.linkedin.com/in/danielwambua